asyncapi/website/content/blog/automated-releases.md

   run: npm run release
 ```

-The bonus great thing you get from this toolset is that at the end, once your pull request is merged and released, you get a nice information under it that it is included in release:
+The bonus great thing you get from this toolset is that at the end, once your pull request is merged and released, you get helpful information under it that it is included in the release:

 ![pr info about release](/images/posts/pr-indicator.png)